 A native of Nara, Japan, Mai Tadokoro Hessel (marimba) currently serves as an adjunct professor of percussion at Texas Wesleyan University.
 Since moving to the U.S. in 2002, she has become an active percussionist and educator in Kansas City, MO and Dallas-Fort Worth, TX areas.
 Her marimba performance was featured at a TEDxWyandotte event, the video of which is published internationally.
 Mai’s world premiere recording of Warren Benson’s Largo Tah for marimba and bass trombone will be published through the Naxos Label.

 Originally from Colorado Springs, Colorado, Eric Hessel (horn) is a talented orchestral hornist, chamber musician, and soloist.
 He currently performs with the Lone Star Wind Orchestra and the Sherman Symphony.
 Prior to pursuing his doctorate in horn performance at the University of North Texas, Hessel served as Third/Assistant Principal Horn of the Topeka Symphony, and Co-Principal of the Lawrence Community Orchestra while pursuing a Master’s at the University of Kansas under Paul Stevens.

-As a composer, Eric Hessel’s works have been performed across the United States, as well as in Mexico, Belgium, France, Germany, and Japan.
+As a composer, Eric Hessel’s works have been performed across the United States, as well as in Mexico, Belgium, France, Germany, Italy, and Japan.
 He holds a BM in Composition from Arizona State University, where he studied under Roshanne Etezady, Jody Rockmaker, Rodney Rogers, and James DeMars.